Teaching English Overseas

 Public vs. Private

 Private schools generally pay more and positions are strangely easier to secure, especially if you have a teaching certificate.
 In 2014, private schools paid about $2,000 a month without any experience.
 Pay goes up slightly each year of teaching (about a $100 a month on average).
 And though these numbers might sound low, there’s really nothing to spend your earnings on other than food and vacations (two weeks each summer and winter).
 Rent is covered.
 Flights are covered.
-Public transport is everywhere.
+And public transport is very affordable.

 Public schools typically pay less but offer a lighter schedule and more vacation days.
 However, students are older so educational requirements are a bit more strict but if you’re lucky enough to get into a university, that’s where the money’s at.

-For more insight into the Korean educational system and it’s intense pressures take a look at my Interior Design thesis, East Meets West.
+The Korean educational system is a beast of it’s own.
+For more insight into the system and it’s intense pressures take a look at my Interior Design thesis, East Meets West.

 Give thought to your new home and neighborhood.
 Often times schools in the countryside pay much more because it’s tough to get takers in the middle of nowhere.
 It’s quite possible to be the only foreigner in town.
 Watch for recruiters who push certain locations or schools too hard.
 They may not be desirable.
 Typically, anywhere in Seoul is amazing.
 Hongdae is particularly exciting and Itaewon is full of tourists and international restaurants.
 Just northwest of Seoul is Ilsan, which I found particularly special (big city vibe with tons of green).